Running Payroll in Sweden: Employment Taxes & Setup

 Pension in Sweden

-In Sweden, with no set retirement age, employees can start their public pension from 63, work until 69, and receive higher benefits with a later retirement and higher salary.
+In Sweden, with no set retirement age, employees can start their public pension from 64, work until 69, and receive higher benefits with a later retirement and higher salary.
 The pension is capped at 7.5 times the annual income base amount.
 Many also receive occupational pensions from employers, and private pensions are optional.
+The target retirement age is 67 years for 2025, which will be applied during 2026-2030.

 Managing Common Payroll Challenges in Sweden